- Coronavirus Home

-Through two generous awards totaling $138,000 from the State of Oregon (Business Oregon), the City of Lake Oswego is offering grants to local businesses impacted by the COVID-19 pandemic.
+Through two generous awards totaling $138,000 from the State of Oregon (Business Oregon), the City of Lake Oswego continues to have some grant funding available for local businesses impacted by the COVID-19 pandemic.
 This is in addition to the $251,500 in grants the City has already awarded this year.

 Business Oregon Grants

-The program will provide individual awards starting at $2,500.
-The state funds are intended to fill gaps left by other programs and are directed to adversely affected businesses with 10 or fewer employees, specifically those that have been unable to receive federal CARES Act funding, such as the Small Business Administration's Paycheck Protection Program, Economic Injury Disaster Loan Emergency Advance program, or other federal or county programs for emergency pandemic funding to date.
+The program provides individual awards starting at $2,500.
+The state funds are intended to fill gaps left by other programs and are directed to adversely affected businesses with 10 or fewer employees.
 Businesses may use the proceeds for any business-related operating expenses.

 - Do you have 10 or fewer employees?